 Unify the look of your logo, business card, résumé and website—give them all a common theme or style.
 They should look like they represent the same person.

 - 5 Essays— each one should be your response to one of the following questions:

 - Optional additions might include: videos, other artists, art history papers, poems, or other written works by you.

-- Images of your work with descriptions (photographing your work).
+- Images of your work with written descriptions (photographing your work).
 Examples of your art/design work should be located under tabs organized by medium or theme with brief descriptions of each artwork of why or how they were created. (caption each with title or name of class assignment, describe your intent, purpose or what the assignment was about).Your image size should be 100 ppi with 10 inches at the largest dimension.

 - Photographing your work should be corrected in Photoshop for before posting with a minimum of correcting the following three attributes: